samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 # The Manifest

 SAMI is designed to communicate with any device regardless of how data is structured.
-Devices can upload data to SAMI in any format that works for them.
-Data is contained in a [message.](/sami/sami-documentation/sami-basics.html#messages) SAMI uses what we call the Manifest to interpret the content and store it properly.
+Devices can upload data to SAMI in any format that works for them, and can send data to targeted devices via SAMI in any format that works for the targeted devices.
+Data is contained in a [message.](/sami/sami-documentation/sami-basics.html#messages)

+SAMI uses what we call the **Manifest** to interpret the content so that it can be stored properly, or be sent to targeted devices correctly.
 Once you define the Manifest for a given device type, SAMI can make its data available to other services and devices.

 Manifests are written in [Groovy](http://groovy.codehaus.org/) to process messages as they come in one-by-one.
 Messages are structured to contain a single package of data (no batch uploads) that goes through the Manifest.
 This keeps data organization and processing straightforward.